simioni/nest-pret/README.md

 style legend stroke-dasharray: 0 1 1,fill:white,fill-opacity:0.02,opacity:0.95
 ```

-# Models
+# Models as a Single Source of Truth (SSOT) <a name="AboutModels"></a>

-Model Classes serve as a 'single source of truth' for all modeled data.
-They are used as an `Interface` to create the mongoose [schemas](https://mongoosejs.com/docs/typescript/schemas.html), but they are also used to create DTOs using [Mapped Types](https://docs.nestjs.com/openapi/mapped-types).
+Model Classes serve as the unified entry point describing the format and all expectations for a given piece of data.
+They are used as an `Interface` to create the [mongoose schema](https://mongoosejs.com/docs/typescript/schemas.html), but they are also used to create both ingress and egress DTOs using [Mapped Types](https://docs.nestjs.com/openapi/mapped-types).

-The information on Model properties also defines input validation rules enforced when the model is expected in requests, and defines serialization rules when the model is send in responses.
+This means the information on Model properties define input validation rules enforced when the model is expected in requests, and defines serialization rules when the model is send in responses.

 Finally, model properties can also provide OpenAPI documentation information, like descriptions and usage examples.